thalissondev-xx/app-yournotes/README.md

 # Your Notes

-With this application android you can register offline notes with facility.
+With this android application you can register offline notes with facility.
 This app was made for studies the new APIs android.

-APIs used:

 * Kotlin
 * Retrofit